Dear All,

 From India, Delhi

-Yes, what I have said in my reply to this thread is the same, that for sick leave (Medical leave) sandwiching applies because it is a certain n umber and not depending upon the number of days' worked in the previous year.
-It is also based on the presumption that you cannot say that you were not sick on Sunday/ weekly off day or holiday, if the pre fix and suffix are on leave due to illness.
+Yes, what I have said in my reply to this thread is the same, that for sick leave (medical leave), sandwiching applies because it is a certain number and not dependent upon the number of days worked in the previous year.
+It is also based on the presumption that you cannot say you were not sick on a Sunday, weekly off day, or holiday if the prefix and suffix are on leave due to illness.
 It is applicable to long leaves.
-BUT there is no legal support but only interpretation.
-That is why I have referred to Factories Act which intentionally excludes weekly off and holidays intervening the annual leave with wages or earned leave.
+However, there is no legal support but only interpretation.
+That is why I have referred to the Factories Act, which intentionally excludes weekly off and holidays intervening the annual leave with wages or earned leave.
 Earned leave means leaves earned by working for certain days in the previous year (240 days) and at the rate of one day for every 20 days physically worked.
 If you bring sandwiching there, it will be illegal.
-If the organisation is introducing sandwiching as a policy it will not be legally enforceable.
-Still, any leave over and above what is said under the Act, can be as per the organisation's policy.
+If the organization is introducing sandwiching as a policy, it will not be legally enforceable.
+Still, any leave over and above what is said under the Act can be as per the organization's policy.

-When the Factories Act very clearly says that holidays intervening annual leave (earned leaves) should not be treated as leaves, should any one go for legal battle?
+When the Factories Act very clearly says that holidays intervening annual leave (earned leaves) should not be treated as leaves, should anyone go for a legal battle?
 If traced, you will get verdicts also.
-If time permits, I will also find a few verdicts which clarifies explanation 2 of section 79 of the Factories Act.
+If time permits, I will also find a few verdicts which clarify explanation 2 of section 79 of the Factories Act.

 From India, Kannur